tkr-sh/tuto.tk.run/src/pages/lua/first/introduction-guess.md

 This is the first program that we will study!
-Don't worry we will go through it VERY slowly, so it's ok if you understand anything yet!
-We will see after understanding it, how to run it on your computer.
+Don't worry we will go through it VERY slowly, so it's ok if you don't understand anything yet!

 ```lua
 number_of_tries = 0